foleykyle01/e-ink-pregnancy-tracker/SETUP_GUIDE.md

 - **GPIO Access**: Requires sudo to access GPIO pins
 - **Screen Switching**: Alternates between Progress and Size screens every 20 minutes
 - The display updates slowly (2-3 seconds) - this is normal for e-ink
-- Updates every minute are safe for the display lifespan
+- Recommended update frequency is every 10 minutes for optimal display lifespan
 - The display retains the image even when powered off
 - In cold temperatures, the display may update more slowly